 For most renters, big upgrades to save on electricity aren’t in the cards.
 You might not be opposed to buying a new lightbulb or two, but likely aren’t going to buy new appliances, renovate, or choose how you heat your home.

-The bright side?
-There are a lot of low-cost and no-cost ways to save beyond the basics, including:
+Low-cost and no-cost ways to save beyond the basics:

 The cold, hard truth: Game consoles aren’t a friend of your electricity bill